dgallop/42-pipex/README.md

 ![eng](logos/gb.png) [![es](logos/esp.png)](README.es.md)
 ## Pipex

-This poject recreates the use of pipes such as:
+This poject recreates the use of pipes such as on linux:
 ```
 <infile command1 | command2 > outfile
 ```